For the Admissions FAQ, go here: http://www.seas.upenn.edu/prospective-students/graduate/admissions/admission_faq.php

 Can a graduate student participate in student organizations and activities?

-May I contact faculty, students, alumi from the program(s) that I’m interested in?
+May I contact faculty, students, alumni from the program(s) that I'm interested in?

 Can I visit campus?

-Please contact your department of interest to schedule a visit.
-Then check out our Visit Penn Engineering page for for more information to help with your visit.
+Please contact your department of interest to inquire about scheduling an informal visit.
+Then check out our Visit Penn Engineering page for for more information.We do not host formal visit programs for master's applicants, and the PhD weekend is by invitation only.

-A student’s own goals and academic experience often shape what path they take after graduation.
-Some will go out into industry while others will pursue further degrees (PhD, MD, even JD).
+A student's own goals and academic experience often shape what path they take after graduation.
+Some will go out into industry while others pursue further degrees (PhD, MD, JD or MBA).
+You can find out about our alumni by checking out Penn Engineering magazine.

 I have a question not covered here, who can I contact?

-Feel free to contact the Graduate Admissions office with questions specifically related to the application process or Graduate Recruiting with general questions regarding pursuing your master’s degree at Penn Engineering.
-You can also contact the department/s you are interested in applying to with any questions specific to the program itself.
+Feel free to contact the Graduate Admissions office with questions specifically related to the application process or Graduate Recruiting with general questions regarding pursuing your master's or doctoral degree at Penn Engineering.
+You can also contact the specific department(s) you are interested in applying to with your questions.